pcsong33/cs279r-todo-app/README.md

 ![Page Demo](demo.png)

 You can view the page at this [link](https://pcsong33.github.io/cs279r-todo-app/).
+This project is adapted from a tutorial by [Dhanish Ghajjar](https://github.com/dhanishgajjar/js-to-do).
 In order to run the project locally, make sure that you have Node.js (and NPM) intalled.

 ### App Features
 - Add tasks by entering activities in the top box.